devkdenis/portfolio/src/content/updates.md

   - date: '10.2015'
     title:  'Freelanced for Piaggio Fast Forward as Web Developer'
     description: 'Built a responsive website and set up AWS servers for the launch of their <a href="https://piaggiofastforward.com/" target="_blank">Gita Robot ↗</a>.
-Provided on‑call support for two years, handling updates, uptime monitoring, troubleshooting and feature enhancements.'
+Provided on‑call support, handling updates, uptime monitoring, troubleshooting and feature enhancements.'
     selectprojects: ''
     projectid: ''

   - date: '06.2015'
     title: 'Life and Death of Data featured in Society for Social Studies of Science'
-    description: '"The Life and Death of Data" <a href="https://digitalsts.net/essays/the-life-and-death-of-data/" target="_blank"> Read article ↗</a>'
+    description: 'An interactive documentary I worked on at metaLAB was published: "The Life and Death of Data" <a href="https://digitalsts.net/essays/the-life-and-death-of-data/" target="_blank"> Read article ↗</a>'
     selectprojects: ''
     projectid: 'dataartifactsofthearnoldarboretum'

   - date: '05.2015'
     title: 'Graduated from Harvard University Graduate School of Design'
-    description: 'At the <a href="https://www.gsd.harvard.edu/" target="_blank">GSD</a>, I discovered my interest in computational design and took courses in full‑stack web development, database management, and design thinking.'
+    description: 'Master of Architecture I Advanced Placement (MArch I AP)'
     selectprojects: ''
     projectid: ''